Oatcake: Plain Web Typography

 Videos

-The same extra little bit of vertical space is also applied to video
+The same extra little bit of vertical space and rounded corners are also

-Also as with images you can add a border to a video by adding the CSS
+As with images you can add a border to a video by adding the CSS class

 background colour of the video is similar to the background colour of